Flavor-changing neutral current

-In particle physics, flavor-changing neutral currents or flavour-changing neutral currents (FCNCs) are hypothetical interactions that change the flavor of a fermion without altering its electric charge.
+In particle physics, flavor-changing neutral currents or flavour-changing neutral currents (FCNCs) are a class of hypothetical interactions between elementary particles.
+These interactions would change a particle's flavor (i.e., its type, such as a strange quark changing into a down quark) without changing its electric charge.

+In the Standard Model of particle physics, the dominant "tree-level" interactions cannot produce FCNCs.
+This is described by the GIM mechanism.
+However, FCNCs can occur through more complex, higher-order processes (so-called "loop diagrams"), but these are extremely rare.
+Because FCNCs are so heavily suppressed in the Standard Model, physicists consider them a "zero-background" phenomenon.
+Any clear observation of an FCNC would be a strong indicator of physics beyond the Standard Model.

+Experiments at particle colliders, such as the Large Hadron Collider, and dedicated searches, like the MEG experiment, actively look for evidence of FCNCs.
+So far, the results have been largely consistent with the predictions of the Standard Model.
+The lack of observed FCNCs places important constraints on the development of new theories and models in physics.

 Details

-If they occur in nature (as reflected by Lagrangian interaction terms), these processes may induce phenomena that have not yet been observed in experiment.
-Flavor-changing neutral currents may occur in the Standard Model beyond the tree level, but they are highly suppressed by the GIM mechanism.
+Flavor-changing neutral currents are interactions predicted by some theories, and their potential existence is studied through the Lagrangian terms that would describe them.
+If they occur in nature, these processes may induce phenomena that have not yet been observed in experiment.
+While FCNCs may occur in the Standard Model beyond the tree level, they are highly suppressed by the GIM mechanism.
 Several collaborations have searched for FCNC.
 The Tevatron CDF experiment observed evidence of FCNC in the decay of the strange B-meson to phi mesons in 2005.

 FCNCs are generically predicted by theories that attempt to go beyond the Standard Model, such as the models of supersymmetry or technicolor.
 Their suppression is necessary for an agreement with observations, making FCNCs important constraints on model-building.